yutatokoi/notes/README.md

 - `int isupper(int ch)`
     - Returns: A non-zero `int` if the character is an uppercase letter. `0` otherwise.
 - `int tolower(int ch)`
-    - Returns: An `int` value of the ASCII value of the lowercase version of a character.
 - `int toupper(int ch)`
-    - Returns: An `int` value of the ASCII value of the uppercase version of a character.

 ## string.h